Benerd College

 EDUC 130.
 Technology Enhanced Learning Environments.
 2 Units.

 This course focuses on basic skills and software for creating multimedia projects, completing assignments in all education courses, and meeting the state’s technology standards for teachers.
-All assignments in this course relate to building the structure and first section of a candidate’s teacher education electronic portfolio.
+All assignments in this course relate to building the structure and first section of a candidate’s teacher education digital portfolio.
 Thereafter, candidates add sections to the portfolio during other courses and activities in their programs of study, which includes evidence that they have met the state’s technology standards.
-Upon graduation, the portfolios are archived in the BSE, and candidates can create a DVD of their entire portfolio or of parts they wish to use.
+Upon graduation, the portfolios are archived.
 This course is a prerequisite to Admission to Teacher Education.

 EDUC 131.
 First and Second Language Acquisition/Linguistic Foundations.
 4 Units.